-LASER CUTTING TECHNOLOGY

-Introduction to the basic operations of the most up-to-date automated laser cutting system.
-The learning objectives will be focused on cutting, engraving and rastering along with recognizing the ultimate advancement in the human machine interface controller.
-Education will assure complete part makeup from drafting to piece part.
+LASER CUTTING TECHNOLOGY (3 credits) Introduction to the basic operations of the most up to date automated laser cutting system.
+The learning objectives will be focused on cutting, engraving, and rastering along with recognizing the ultimate advancement in the human machine interface controller.
+Education will assure complete part make up from drafting to piece part.

-CNC MACHINING STATION LAB (3 credits) Introduction to a CNC machining lathe and mill station.
-This course explains proprietary operating systems that allow for the cutting of parts and creating part programs.
-Operations such as tool and work offsets, drilling and tapping, pocket milling, engraving, facing and boring will be covered.
-Students will take a part from drafting to piece part.
+CNC MACHINING STATION LAB Introduction to a CNC machining lathe and mill stations.
+Using proprietary conversational operating systems that make modeling parts and creating part programs nearly effortless.
+Through an interactive graphical environment -using full-color graphics on liquid crystal displays.
+Operations such as tool and work offsets using the Renishaw probing system, drilling and tapping, pocket milling, engraving, facing, and boring.
+Education will assure complete part make up from drafting to piece part.